Thapa Kaji

 Thapa Kaji is a large social group of people of Jharra/Pure Chhettri caste (Kshatriya varna) in Nepal.
 Thapas of Uttrakhand And Himanchal State of India are considered as Pahari Rajput.
 Over a period of time, this community has spread to many parts of the world.
 The surname originated during the Khas Kingdom in Karnali region during middle age-it referred to a position/post of a warrior.
 Chhetri is considered a derivative form of the Sanskrit word Kshatriya.

 "Kaji" means administrator or ruler.
-It was a hereditary family title awarded to some famous Nepali Kshatriya castes like Thapa, Basnyat/Basnet, Pandey, Kunwar, Bista, Khadka, etc. Majority of Thapas Chhetri speak the Nepali language as mother tongue.
-The Thapas Chhetris are divided into many sub-castes which are the:
+It was a hereditary family title awarded to some famous Nepali Kshatriya castes like Thapa, Basnyat/Basnet, Pande, and Kunwar etc. Majority of Thapas Chhetri speak the Nepali language as mother tongue.
+The Thapas Chhetris are divided into many sub-castes which are given with their Gotra Gana (One level higher than Gotra):